 Most macros are a single file, but you can create macro file sets by referring to other macro files with the syntax

+Mindjet for Windows API

 ‘#Uses “another macro file.mmbas”

 Note that this line appears as a comment in the code, but is interpreted by WinWrap Basic.
 Relative file paths are assumed to be relative to the current file.
 In a file set, only one of them may contain Sub Main(), and the other files should be classes or code modules.